ernestol7/HCI-Project/README.md

 # hci-proj-site

 A minimal Vite-powered website (vanilla JS).
+Allows  students to create a join classes and set up study sessions with ease

 ## Requirements
 - Node.js 18+ and npm